Walk through Megalodon: click on any image for a larger view

 One of the exhibit's most popular modules-a series of four Megalodon jaws from 30 to 60-foot-long sharks is a perfect backdrop for family photos.

 Touch this set of 46 Megalodon teeth (casts of an unusual intact find) and learn what scientists can discover by studying shark teeth.

-The exhibit showcases hundreds of actual fossils, including a wide array of Megalodon teeth from around the world.
+The exhibit showcases more than 100 actual fossils, including a wide array of Megalodon teeth from around the world.

 Growth rings are visible in shark vertebrae or 'centra,' much like tree rings.
 Turn this wheel of shark centra to magnify and count rings to estimate shark age.

 This specimen-rich exhibit features real fossil specimens including shark vertebrae (or 'centra'), which with teeth are the only parts of sharks that fossilize.

 Learn about Megalodon's family-the megatoothed sharks-all now extinct.
 Their fossilized teeth, many on display, are primary tools for scientific study.

 Megalodon's Extended Family-learn what makes the 'mackerel sharks' unique.
 This display, like others, includes flip-up Q&A's for family-centered investigation.

 The exhibit also explores sharks living today.
 See specimens and view six full-scale hanging models.

 Six full-scale models of living sharks include this 16-foot great white, a comparatively small creature next to Megalodon.